Skip to content

 These thoughts are all relatively one-sided.

-1.2 Who Should View the Logs?
+1.2 Who Should View Logs?

-This idea is also incorrect.
+This thought is also incorrect.

 Position Purpose of Logs

-Development Debugging development, locating faults
+Developer Debugging during development, locating faults

-Testing Basis for submitting bugs
+Tester Basis for submitting bugs

 Understanding key points of program execution, designing more targeted test cases

-Operations Basis for feedback on issues
+Operations Basis for feedback

-Business Operations Viewing specific user actions
+Operation Viewing specific user operations

-Helping resolve user disputes
+Helping resolve user disputes, etc.

 1.3 What Are the Harms of Not Outputting Logs or Having Arbitrary Log Content?